 [I tried printing] The charm of Hahnemuhle FineArt Pearl

-We cannot talk about European art without mentioning the traditional paper they produced.
+It is impossible to discuss European art without mentioning the traditional paper they produce.

-Additionally, with the changing times, paper is now made not only from cotton but also from a material called ``alpha cellulose,'' which supports many artists.
+Also, as times change, paper is now made not only from cotton but also from a material called "alpha cellulose," which supports many artists.

-It is only because of the evolution of the times that historic paper made from cotton and alpha cellulose can be used in the fields of photography and illustration.
+It is only thanks to the evolution of the times that we can use historic paper made from cotton and alpha-cellulose in the fields of photography and illustration.

-The Hahnemühle series is a popular paper that "PHOTOPRI" particularly recommends.
-There are many types of paper, but "PHOTOPRI" has carefully selected 6 types .
+The Hahnemühle series is a popular paper that we can especially recommend at PHOTOPRI.
+There are many types of paper, but PHOTOPRI has carefully selected six types .

-In this article, we will focus on FineArt Pearl .
+In this article, we will look at FineArt Pearl .

-“What are the characteristics of FineArt Pearl ?”
+"What are the features of FineArt Pearl ?"

-I am writing this for those who have similar problems.
+I am writing this for people who have concerns such as:

 - [Hahnemuhle] Photo Rag <Go to product page>